geco-bern/rsofun/cran-comments.md

 Dear CRAN team,

 This is the re-submission of the {rsofun} package.
-We have addressed the following concerns flagged by the automatic checks:
+We have addressed the following concerns:

-- Modified code in Fortran modules to fix compilation issues raised by Prof. Ripley.
+- Modified code to fix zero-indexing in Fortran-derived types.

+We were not able to reproduce the error shown by Prof. Ligges but have tried to solve the issue anyways, and our checks pass cleanly.
+If other issues arise or this one is still present, we would need to be provided with the configuration of the machine used to run the checks on CRAN's end.
+This way, we could reproduce the error and see if our changes get rid of it.

 ---